typelevel/doobie/modules/docs/src/main/mdoc/docs/12-Custom-Mappings.md

 case class LogEntry(msg: String, ex: Exception)
 ```

-When we attept to define a `Query0[LogEntry]` we get a type error similar to the one above.
+When we attempt to define a `Query0[LogEntry]` we get a type error similar to the one above.

 ```scala mdoc:fail
 sql"SELECT message, detail FROM log".query[LogEntry]